Pumpkin Pear Soup

 How do You Roast Pumpkin (or any squash)?

-I used to peel and cut my squash when I made soup, but recently I started roasting it instead.
-It’s a total game changer.
 Just cut it in half, and scrape out the seeds (save them for roasting!).
-Rub with a little olive oil and stick it in the oven for 45 minutes or so, until a fork easily pierces all the way through.
-Scoop out the flesh and you’re ready to make soup!
+Rub with a little olive oil and stick it in the oven on a baking sheet for 45 minutes or so, until a fork easily pierces all the way through.
+Scoop out the pumpkin flesh and you’re ready to make soup!

 I like to roast the squash over the weekend, while I’m preparing other things, and then keep it in the fridge for when I’m ready for soup.
 And as a pretty awesome bonus, it tastes better too!
 Nothing like roasting to bring out the flavor and sweetness of any vegetable.